Reduce your student loan debt while making a difference in Nevada communities.

 Aiming to increase and retain healthcare professionals in Nevada through student loan forgiveness.

-Commitment: 5 years full-time in rural or urban underserved Nevada communities
+Commitment: 5 years full-time in rural Nevada or urban underserved Nevada communities.

 Key Benefit: Large repayment support for long-term service commitment